seanbao/mnemonas/docs/review-progress.md

 - Major dependency upgrades are intentionally deferred until a compatibility batch: npm major versions, Rust `prost`/`tonic`/`matchit`/`fastcdc`, and any Go major-line changes.
 Current compatible updates and security scans are clean.
 - This machine has `GOSUMDB=off` in the ambient shell, which blocks Go's toolchain download verification.
 Use `GOSUMDB=sum.golang.org` for release/security scans, or unset the local override.
-- Raw `scripts/e2e-test.sh` still targets an already running service, but now requires explicit environment variables and refuses non-isolated storage unless `ALLOW_REAL_STORAGE=1` is set.
+- Raw `scripts/e2e-test.sh` and `scripts/benchmark.sh` still target already running services, but now require explicit environment variables and refuse non-isolated storage unless `ALLOW_REAL_STORAGE=1` is set.